ovace/art/essays/diary.md

 It is a miracle that I got interested in maths at all.
 God is the only explanation?
 If only my memory didn't suck and I remembered when I was little, and where the balance tilted.

 Will I ever be able to transmit this feeling to younger people?

+## 2017-01-10 Back to England from Brazil

+I was sad to leave, but when I got to the Gatwick train, King's Cross, and Cambridge home, I felt really glad I was here!
+Maybe this wasn't a bad choice after all!